PooyehA/Deep-LASI/docs/source/documentation.rst

 ..  _opening:
 Starting Deep-LASI
 ~~~~~~~~~~~~~~~~~
-To evaluate your experimental data with *Deep-LASI*, open the program by calling it from the MATLAB command window via :code:`>> TRacer`.
+To evaluate your experimental data with *Deep-LASI*, please open the program from the MATLAB command window by typing in :code:`>> TRacer`.
 TRacer is the core-program responsible for data import, trace extraction, as well as and manual selection and sorting.
-After a couple of seconds, the GUI of the program will open as shown in :numref:`open-program`.
+After a couple of seconds, the Start-GUI of the program will open as shown in :numref:`open-program`.

 .. figure:: ./../figures/documents/Tracer_FirstPage.png
-   :width: 300
+   :width: 800
    :alt: Open Deep-LASI
    :align: center
    :name: open-program

-   The GUI of Deep-LASI can be started from the MATLAB command window and consists of 6 subwindows for data processing and analysis.
+   The GUI of Deep-LASI can be started from the MATLAB command window and possesses 6 sub-GUIs for data processing and analysis.

-The GUI of Deep-LASI before load any experimental data shows the Main-GUI together with 6 integrated sub-windows for analyzing the data and 1 menubar for handling the data reading, the settings of the program, and simulating single-molecule data.
+Deep-LASI shows one empty Main-GUI together with six integrated sub-windows for analyzing the data and one menubar for handling the data reading, the settings of the program, and simulating single-molecule data.

 Menu bar
 ~~~~~~~~~~~~~~~~~
-Basic functionalities of *Deep-LASI* are controlled via the Menu bar with 5 drop-down menus.
+Basic functionalities of *Deep-LASI* are controlled via the Menu bar which has the following five drop-down menus

+..  csv-table:: Data format
+   :header: "Button", "Purpose"
+   :widths: 15, 200

+   File,     "Functions for loading, mapping, processing, saving, importing and exporting data" Settings, "Access to Camera Settings"
+   View,     "Modify appearance of the GUI, Graphs and Data representation" Tools,    "Programs for accessing/simulating Single-molecule data, for Training Neural Networks" Help,     "Contact data for help in case of problems" Reset,    "Restart of Deep-LASI and clearance of all variable of the program"

 Click on *File* to open the drop-down menu as shown on figure 2 to see the provided options as follows: